 Step 1: Measure the door width

 The first step is to measure the width of the door or the opening for your new front door.
 To get the most accurate reading, use your tape measure to get a measurement across the top, middle and bottom of the door opening.
-In older properties, this may vary slightly, so always select the largest measurement as your final width size.
+In older properties, this may vary slightly, so always select the smallest measurement as your final width size.

 Step 2: Measure the door height

 Next is the height measurement for your door.
 Again, going from the size of the opening, measure down the left hand side of the door, followed by the right side.
-If one side is slightly bigger than the other, we recommend selecting the larger of the two.
+If one side is slightly bigger than the other, we recommend selecting the smaller of the two.
 If you need to stand on a step ladder or chair to reach the top of the door, always ask a family member or friend to lend a hand.

 Step 3: Measure the door thickness

 If you are keeping your existing frame and just adding a replacement door, you will also need to take a measurement of the door thickness.
 Open the door and use your tape measure to record the thickness of the door.

 Key points to remember